Different Types of Buttons: A Guide for Sewing

 With this page, Different Types of Buttons: A Guide for Sewing, you will learn all about buttons that are most commonly used in tailoring.

 There are a variety of sizes, shapes, and styles of buttons available, which can definitely be overwhelming.
 Use this handy guide to understand the various kinds of buttons and their primary uses!

-After reading this, you'll understand the types of jacket buttons, along with those used for shirts and similar garments, jeans, and those pretty buttons that tend to be on the decorative side (but still functional!).
+After reading this, you'll understand the types of jacket buttons, clothing button types, along with those used for shirts and similar garments, jeans, and those pretty buttons that tend to be on the decorative side (but still functional!).

 This guide, Thread for Sewing Machine: What's Best?, goes over everything you need to know about selecting the right thread for projects you want to make.

 Types of Sewing Buttons - Overview:

 Below, you'll find more detail about some of the most common/popular buttons.
 Some of these types overlap as some include the shape, the number of holes, or what material they are made with or are used for.
 Here's a list of most sewing buttons you may encounter:

 - Shank (one-hole) buttons

 - Two-hole buttons